arcus-azure/arcus.testing/docs/preview/02-Features/02-assertion.md

 });
 ```

+> 💡 `IgnoreNode` from a JSON path is currently unsupported by Arcus.Testing.
+As workaround you can use [Newtonsoft.Json](https://www.newtonsoft.com/json) library to parse the JSON string and remove the node before using the `AssertJson.Equal` method.

 ### Loading JSON nodes yourself
 The JSON assertion equalization can be called directly with raw contents - internally it parses to a valid JSON structure: `JsonNode`.
 If you want to compare two JSON nodes with different serialization settings, you can load the two nodes separately and do the equalization on the loaded nodes.